moneyhub/fullstack-interview-task/README.md

 ### New routes
 - / getcsv route in admin directory

-### How to run the project
-- to get the project running please cd into each directory and install dependecies first by running the script npm install

 ### How to run tests
 - to run the tests please run the script npx mocha